fenago/rabbitmq-jupyterlab/Lab_8_learning.md

 remote process.
 The rest is handled by Erlang behind the scenes.

-The answer to the second question is the Erlang cookies that we mentioned in the earlier chapters when we talked about RabbitMQ clustering.
+The answer to the second question is the Erlang cookies that we mentioned in the earlier labs when we talked about RabbitMQ clustering.
 Erlang cookies are stored in an .`erlang.cookie` file and are used by the Erlang processes as a shared secret.
 A node is not obliged to use the same cookie for all other remote nodes---a